 * * *

-4/2/19 – More info: There are certain animal fats, the omega-3 fatty acids EPA and DHA, that are essential to human health.
+4/2/19 – More info: There are certain animal fats, the omega-3 fatty acids EPA and DHA, that are essential to human health (Georgia Ede, The Brain Needs Animal Fat).
 These were abundant in the hunter-gatherer diet.
 But over the history of agriculture, they have become less common.

 This is associated with psychiatric disorders and general neurocognitive problems, including those already mentioned above in the post.
-Agriculture and industrialization have replaced these healthy oils with overly processed oils that are high in linoleic acid (LA), an omega-6 fatty acids.
+Agriculture and industrialization have replaced these healthy lipids with industrially-processed seed oils that are high in linoleic acid (LA), an omega-6 fatty acids.
 LA interferes with the body’s use of omega-3 fatty acids.
+Worse still, these seed oils appear to not only alter gene expression (epigenetics) but also to be mutagenic, a possible causal factor behind conditions like autism (Dr. Catherine Shanahan On Dietary Epigenetics and Mutations).

 “Biggest dietary change in the last 60 years has been avoidance of animal fat.
 Coincides with a huge uptick in autism incidence.
 The human brain is 60 percent fat by weight.
 Much more investigation needed on correspondence between autism and prenatal/child ingestion of dietary fat.”